The massacre at Columbine High School shocked a nation, and seemingly every student and teacher in it.

 Dodds quit teaching the following year, and struggled to regain any sense of normalcy.
 Many of her former students dropped out, one attempted suicide twice.
 Few made it through college.

 Dodds revisited her classroom the day of the shooting to help identify bodies.
 Since then, she has often revisited that scene in her mind.
 Thirteen years later, she still struggles with post-traumatic stress disorder (PTSD), and pain she knows will never fully go away.

 “There’s been a lot of days when I haven’t felt lucky.
 It’s a burden I have to live with.”

 Sandy Hook: Seeking hands and hearts and minds

 Red Lake kept the dreamcatcher for seven years.
-And then came the pre-Christmas 2012 massacre of the first-graders at Sandy Hook Elementary School
+And then came the pre-Christmas 2012 massacre of the first-graders at Sandy Hook Elementary School in Newtown, Connecticut.

 Michele Gay lost her 7-year-old daughter, Josephine, that day.
 Like Tom Mauser’s experience at Columbine, it took many hours to get the worst news of her life confirmed.

 “My oldest daughter just couldn’t accept it,” she said, fighting back tears.
 “It just couldn’t be.
 You know, she was sure that it was a misunderstanding.”